 - Funeral Home Manager/Owner

-- Pre-need Funeral Counselor in a funeral home or with specialized pre-need com-
+- Pre-need Funeral Counselor in a funeral home or with specialized pre-need companies

 - Funeral Service After Care Specialist

 - Educator in Funeral Services

 - Cemetery Administration

-- Allied Professions such as cemeteries, crematories, morgues, coroners, and medical examiners offices, organ and tissue banks, teaching funeral service, and funeral supply sales such as caskets, vaults, embalming fluids, computer software companies.
+- · Allied Professions such as cemeteries, crematories, morgues, coroners, and medical examiners offices, organ and tissue banks, teaching funeral service, and funeral supply sales such as caskets, vaults, embalming fluids, computer software companies.

-B-TECH COMPLETION Program for Licensed FUNERAL DIRECTORS:
+B-TECH COMPLETION PROGRAM FOR LICENSED FUNERAL DIRECTORS:

-Graduates from an ABFSE accredited mortuary science program and who have passed both sections of the National Board Exam are eligible for the B-Tech Completion program.
+Graduates from an accredited ABFSE mortuary science program and who have passed both sections of the National Board Exam are eligible for the B-Tech Completion program.
 Admissions and graduation requirements apply.
-Up to 30 credits may be obtained through challenge exams and from life experience credits.
+Up to 30 credits may be obtained through challenge exams and/ or from life experience credits.

-- Students must be eligible for enrollment in Composition and the Spoken Word (ENGL 101). - Students must be eligible for enrollment in Intermediate Algebra (MATH 106), or Statistics (MATH 141). - Transfer students must have a minimum 2.0 GPA. - Blue card requirements, see website under Program Description.
+- Students must be eligible for enrollment in Composition and the Spoken Word (ENGL 101). - Students must be eligible for enrollment in Intermediate Algebra (MATH 106) or higher. - Transfer students must have a minimum 2.0 GPA. - Blue Card requirements, see website under Program Description.

 Semester I

 BIOL 101 Intro to Biology4

-PSYC 101 Intro to Psychology3
+PSYC 101 Intro to Psychology

 ENGL 101 Composition & Spoken Word3

 FSAD 111 Study of Funerals: Past and Present3

-BSAD 100 Intro to Business3
+BSAD 100 Intro to Business

+$\overline{16}$